Single Dish Training Workshop

 The school will be held once per year.
 An intensive GBT remote observer training workshop will be held immediately following the school for those who wish to obtain remote observing certification.

-Registration pages will be posted for the following events as they come available.
+Registration pages will be posted for the events as they come available.

 Travel, Lodging, and Meals